ioquatix/process-group/README.md

 	# Wait for all processes in group to finish:
 	group.wait

+The `group.wait` call is an explicit synchronisation point, and if it completes successfully, all processes/fibers have finished successfully.
+If an error is raised in a fiber, it will be passed back out through `group.wait` and this is the only failure condition.
+Even if this occurs, all children processes are guaranteed to be cleaned up.

 ### Explicit Fibers

 Items within a single fiber will execute sequentially.
 Processes (e.g. via `Group#spawn`) will run concurrently in multiple fibers.